 Fujifilm made strides early on toward installing phase detection AF within its compact cameras.
 This led to the development of Super CCD EXR, the first camera in the world to contain phase detection pixels within its sensors.
 FinePix F300EXR went on sale in 2010.
 It realized an AF speed of 0.158 seconds, among the fastest in the world at the time.

 By installing phase detection pixels within the sensor and having the phase detection pixel on the left and right sides detect blurring (mismatching) between their optical images, the distance from the subject can be instantaneously and correctly calculated to put the image in focus.
 This is the mechanism used in the phase detection sensor.
 Phase detection pixels are distributed on nearly 40% of the total area of X-Trans CMOS II Sensor and the center of its screen, to achieve both high speed AF and high image quality via our unique calculation and image processing technologies.
-The maximum speed realized for FUJIFILM X100S is 0.08 seconds(*1), while the maximum speed for X20 is 0.06 seconds(*1).

 The phase detection AF operates during video photography as well as during still image photography.
 The hybrid AF technologies allow free use and switching between two focus methods, such as switching to contrast AF in dark areas, for high speed and high precision AF in any situation imaginable.